 - Review CMS rules to surveyors

-- Review the survey preparation checklist from HCRQI Program office will assist you in preparing for the survey.
+- Review the survey preparation checklist .
+The ORH RHC Program Manager will assist you in preparing for the survey.

 - Conduct practice inspections: